hyungccho/backbone_material/README.md

 ### Backbone App Demo - Videos

 Watch a perfect Backbone application built from beginning to end.

 Be sure to review every commit diff by clicking the ':notebook: diff' link to the right of the video to observe the actual changes made in the video.

+Note: the app in these videos is built with Rails 3.
+One notable difference between Rails 3 and Rails 4 is how params are handled.
+[This short reading][rails-3-vs-4] can tell you more.

 * [:movie_camera:  01: API (15 min)](https://vimeo.com/groups/appacademy/videos/84654425) [:notebook: diff][bb-00-01-diff]
 * [:movie_camera:  02: Backbone Intro, Models (27 min)](https://vimeo.com/groups/appacademy/videos/84654427) [:notebook: diff][bb-01-02-diff]